 MANILA, Philippines – Like many other Filipinos, overseas Filipino worker (OFW) Jennifer Dalquez set out to work abroad to build a better life for her family in General Santos City.
 But just a month before her planned return home, Jennifer was jailed for killing her male employer and was eventually sentenced to death by the United Arab Emirates (UAE) Court of First Instance.

 She said she did not mean to kill her employer, because she acted in self-defense as he attemped to rape her.

-More than two years after she was detained, Jennifer is still waiting for the UAE court to decide on her appeal.
-Here's what has happened so far, based on reports and information collected by Rappler:
+More than 3 years after she was jailed, Jennifer Dalquez is finally acquitted of murder and free to come home.
+Here is everything that has happened to her, based on reports and information collected by Rappler: